crate/services-docs/docs/tutorials/edge/introduction.rst

 Deleting a custom region does not delete the resources inside that region.
 To also delete the resources inside the region, run the script provided in the deletion confirmation screen in your local CLI before confirming the deletion in the console.
-This will uninstall CrateDB Edge from your local Kubernetes cluster.
+This will uninstall CrateDB Cloud on Kubernetes from your local Kubernetes cluster.

 To finalize the deletion of the custom region, enter the name of your region into the form.

 .. image:: ../../_assets/img/cloud-edge-delete.png
-   :alt: CrateDB Edge deletion confirmation screen
+   :alt: CrateDB Cloud on Kubernetes deletion confirmation screen

 .. _Admin UI: https://crate.io/docs/crate/admin-ui/en/latest/console.html
 .. _Helm: https://helm.sh/docs/intro/quickstart/